WhisperingChaos/costshare.source.sh/README.md

 # [costshare](./component/costshare.source.sh)
 A [component](https://github.com/WhisperingChaos/SOLID_Bash#component-composition) that consumes:
-- a CSV formated stream of purchases/refunds and
+- a required CSV formated stream of purchases/refunds and
-- a vendor table in CSV format which defines one or more rows defining a vendor name and the percentage to be paid by one of the parties.
+- a required vendor table in CSV format which defines one or more rows defining a vendor name and the percentage to be paid by one of the parties and
+- an optional purchase exclusionary table which discards one or more specific pruchase that would otherwize be included by the vendor table.

 Given these inputs, the component will apportion the cost/reimbursement between two parties.